andrewmcodes-archive/notes-wiki/strapi.md

 docker-compose up -D
 ```

-This will take a good minute but use your tool of choice or
+This will take a good minute - watch the logs to know when it's ready.
+This will auto create a strapi app for us since one does not already exist.
+When the site is ready, you will see a notice in the logs that it is available at `http://localhost:1337/admin/`.
+Go to that URL and you will be prompted to create a new account.
+After you do that you will be in your new strapi cms.